 These limits give you plenty of room to buy the home you want, even if it’s higher than the Oklahoma average of $190,000.
 Keep in mind, though, that you need to qualify for the loan based on your income and current debts.

-To receive your personalized maximum approved home price, contact a Section 184 Loan lender.
+Receive your personalized maximum home price by contacting a lender.

 Oklahoma Section 184 Loan calculator